pgalbavy/geneos/tools/libemailgo/README.md

 ### New features

-The following additional parameters are supported by the `SendEMail` function:
+The following additional parameters are supported by the `SendMail` function:

 * `_SMTP_USERNAME`
 * `_SMTP_PASSWORD`